kmthorsnes/30daysoftailwindcss/readme.md

 Well, it's typography. 😎

 ## Challenge #03
-Creat state buttons with a hover and a transition effect. like primary button, secondary and for example disable.
+Create state buttons with a hover and a transition effect. like primary button, secondary and for example disable.

+## Challenge #04
+Create and rework a select button and style it with only Tailwind.

+### learning points
+It confusing to talk about select as buttons!
+It's input god damnit!